 It is very easy for groundwater to collect in basements and crawl spaces.
 It will rise through cracks in your foundations and penetrate through your walls, often during long periods of rain or heavy storms.

-If there is a possibility of flooding in your home, it is recommended that you have a sump pump installed as this will collect the water and redirect it away from your home, protecting your home from flooding and any waterproofing system from damage.
+If there is a possibility of flooding in your home, it is recommended that you have a sump pump installed.
+When the water level inside the chamber reaches a certain level, the pump will turn on automatically and drain the water away to a convenient drain off point.

 How Much Does It Cost For A Sump Pump To Be Installed?